AdobeDocs/media-analytics.en/help/implementation/variables/ads/creative-id.md

 >[!ENDSHADEBOX]

 The creative ID variable identifies the specific ad creative.
 Any string value (typically a creative ID from your ad-server platform) is acceptable.
-The value populates the Creative ID classification of the Ad reporting dimension.

 | Property | Value |
 | --- | --- |